hyperledgendary/contract-as-a-service/README.md

 This is a one time only setup.

-(Note need to check if this is has been fixes)
+[Note need to check if this is has been fixed]

 ## IBP Configuration